lut-ful/lut-ful/README.md

 # Hi there, I'm Md.
 Lutful Kabir! 👋
+Data Scientist and Data Analyst<br/>
-Data Analyst with a dedication of 6-8 months of learning in data collection, cleaning, and quality assurance.
-Proficient in statistical analysis, hypothesis testing, and data visualization using tools like Matplotlib and Seaborn.
-Skilled in SQL for complex data extraction, manipulation and experienced in Python with libraries such as Pandas and NumPy.
-Capable of translating data insights into actionable business strategies and creating interactive dashboards with Tableau and Power BI.
-Familiar with basic machine learning algorithms and knowledgeable in data ethics and privacy regulations.
+With 6-8 months of immersive experience in data collection, cleaning, and quality assurance, I am proficient in statistical analysis, hypothesis testing, and data visualization using Matplotlib and Seaborn.
+My expertise in SQL enables me to perform complex data extraction and manipulation, while my Python skills are honed with libraries such as Pandas, NumPy, and Scikit-Learn.<br/>
+I excel at developing and implementing machine learning models for predictive analytics, leveraging foundational algorithms like linear regression, decision trees, and clustering techniques.
+My adeptness in data mining allows me to uncover patterns in large datasets, providing actionable insights that drive business decisions.
+Additionally, I am proficient in web scraping to gather comprehensive data from diverse sources.<br/>
+I translate data insights into actionable business strategies, creating interactive dashboards with Tableau and Power BI.
+My understanding of data ethics and privacy regulations ensures responsible data handling, and my ability to communicate complex data findings effectively to non-technical stakeholders sets me apart.<br/>
 ## 🌟 Skills

 - Data Analysis and Visualization ✔️